 Selection for ‘matching’ is performed with the aim of creating a child who bears a similarity to the recipient parents.
-Thus, gamete donors are selected (or deselected) by reference the extent to which their physical (and sometimes social and psychological) characteristics match those of recipient parents.
+Thus, gamete donors are selected (or deselected) by reference to the extent to which their physical (and sometimes social and psychological) characteristics match those of recipient parents (Quiroga, 2017).
 As Braverman and Frith (2014) note, the aim of this practice is often:

 to enable secrecy and concealment of gamete donation.
 This practice incorporates a popular knowledge of genetics and enables the child to ‘pass’ as a naturally conceived child.
 This is an attempt to avoid overt ‘difference’ between child and couple and when a good match is achieved the donor disappears from view.
 (Braverman & Frith 2014: 135)